mjarmy/dsp-lib/README.md

 `SvfInputMixing` is a C++ port of the algorithm described in the [paper](https://cytomic.com/files/dsp/SvfInputMixing.pdf) "Input mixing linear trapezoidal State Variable Filter (SVF) in state increment form", by Andy Simper of Cytomic.

+### FastMath

+`FastMath` contains some fast approximations for trigonometric functions.